Dexterity: 11 + 1

 The Core of Bildy was a dome-shaped structure completely devoid of openings.
-It was about as big as a two-storey house, and all around it a considerable amount of space was left free.
-Just because of the size and the available free space, it was easy to tell that it was an important structure, but the dozen or so guards standing around made it obvious.
+It was about as big as a two-storey house, but all around it a considerable amount of space was left free.
+It was easy to tell that it was an important structure: the dozen or so guards standing around it made this obvious.

 “Oh hey there!”
 Imaya spoke up and ran to catch up to the group as they were walking away, “Are you Players as well?
 You are Players, right?”

-While Imaya ran off to chase the group, I stepped closer to the Core where they had exited.
+While Imaya chased down the group, I stepped closer to the Core where they had exited.
 The wall had closed right after the Players had stepped out, and I saw no trace of any door whatsoever.
 The wall was smooth and grey, but without any metallic shine.
-It looked more like plastic to me, but as I knocked on the surface I felt it was quite durable material, after all.
+It looked more like plastic to me, but as I knocked on the surface I felt that the material was quite durable material.
 I placed one hand on the wall and pushed.
 Nothing happened, until I actually thought about going inside.
-Goddamn mind-reading collars, I grumbled as a section of the wall sunk deeper and slid away, revealing a dark little cabin that I would barely fit into.
+Goddamn mind-reading collars, I grumbled as a section of the wall sunk deeper and slid away, revealing a dark little cabin that I’d barely fit into.
 I turned back only to find the others standing with the trio.
 They had their back to me and Imaya was speaking at the moment.